MDAnalysis/membrane-curvature/docs/index.rst

-.. mdakit_membcurv documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+.. membrane_curvature documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MDAkit MembCurv's documentation!
+Welcome to Membrane Curvature's documentation!
 =========================================================

 The MDAnalysis membrane curvature analysis module calculates the Gaussian and mean